dasjo/dasjo/README.md

     cd dasjo/
 ```

-- Make sure that you have Node installed if so then you can run the following:
+- Make sure that you have `node` and `yarn` installed if so then you can run the following:

 ```
-    npm install
+    yarn install
 ```

 - You can start a webserver by running the following and then preview the site at [localhost:8000](localhost:8000):

 ```
-    npm start
+    yarn start
 ```